Campbell's College: A brief history

 Campbell's College has been an accredited tuition provider for CGIUKI training ever since the Registered Tuition Partner scheme was first introduced in 2005.
 We are now a 'Recommended' tuition partner.

-Our classroom based revision weekends for the Qualifying Programme are now held only in London, but for many years our tutors were flying back and forth to the Channel Islands to deliver revision courses.
+Our classroom based revision weekends for the Qualifying Programme are now held only in London, but for many years our tutors were flying back and forth to the Channel Islands to deliver courses.
 Our London courses are now firmly established at The Conference Centre, 15 Hatfields in the up and coming area of Southwark, but in the past we have used a number of interesting venues - a hotel, a University Hall of Residence, a Bloomsbury 'Arts and Crafts' conference centre and a Football Club board room.
-Starting in November 2020, we are also livestreaming the revision.
+In November 2020 we began live streaming revision from London, making our courses available to a wider audience.

 As well as our distance learning training Alan's love of travel has enabled us to run many classes overseas - in Belize, Barbados, Jamaica, Mauritius, Gibraltar, Jersey, Guernsey, Isle of Man, Luxembourg and Cyprus.